daniel-furman/ensemble-climate-projections/README.md

 ## Assessing Climate Change Impacts on *Xantusia vigilis* lizards and their Joshua tree habitats with Ensemble Species Distribution Models

-*How well do a variety of species distribution models (SDMs) perform for current geographic ranges of the two species?
-How much will climate change shift the spatial overlap between the two species’ distributions?
-What can we kearn about jointly projecting SDMs of climate change impacts on these and other symbiotic species?*
+*How well do a variety of species distribution models (SDMs) predict Xant. and Ybrev. geographic ranges?
+How much will climate change shift spatial overlap between the two species’ distributions?
+What can we learn about jointly projecting SDMs of climate impacts on these and other symbiotic species?*

 ---